kayashley/chat-app/README.md

 1. Clone this GitHhub repo
 2. Run npm install
+3. Install Expo globally npm install -g expo-cli
-3. Download the Expo Go App on your phone, or use an Android emulator to test the app
+4. Download the Expo Go App on your phone, or use an Android emulator to test the app
-4. Open in your code editor and run the command: "npm start" or "expo start"
+5. Open in your code editor and run the command: "npm start" or "expo start"
-5. Android emulator will install Expo Go and the chat app will appear for testing
+6. Android emulator will install Expo Go and the chat app will appear for testing